 Module One: How we think about children

-We will begin the course by considering how we think about children, how we think about adults, and the impact this has on adult-child relations.
+We will begin the course by considering how we think about children, how we think about adults, and the impact this has on parent-child relations.
 Think of this as setting the foundations for the rest of the course, as we consider:

 - What makes a child?